arielmmoreira/image-manipulation/README.md

-# package_name
+# image-manipulation

 Description.
-The package package_name is used to:
+The package image-manipulation is used to:
 	-
 	-